I am an Associate Professor jointly appointed in the Departments of

 (primarily seasonal flu).

-and I am also on the Editorial Board for the
+I am also on the Editorial Board for the

 Springer Series in the Data Sciences.

-and an Area Chair for
+I am also occasionally an Area Chair for the conferences:

 Artificial Intelligence and Statistics (AISTATS),